RalphvK/dutch-house-number/readme.md

 ## The formatting problem

 One of the issues faced in developing applications that deal with Dutch addresses is inconsistent formatting of house numbers.
-For example, a house number may be represented as "123A4", "123 A 4", "123-A-4", or "123A-4".
-Even in data from municipalities I have encountered such inconsistencies.
+For example, the same house number may be represented as: "123A4", "123 A 4", "123-A-4", or "123A-4".
+Even in data provided by municipalities I have encountered such inconsistencies.
 This inconsistency makes it difficult to simply split the string into its components.

 ## What this code does